mikependon/RepoDB.NET/pages/getstarted/sqlserver.md

 }
 ```

-Then simply create a list of `Person` object and pass it when you call the [InsertAll](/operation/insertall) method.
+Then, simply create a list of `Person` object and pass it when you call the [InsertAll](/operation/insertall) method.

 ```csharp
 var people = GetPeople(100).AsList();